Badler125/Time-Series_HW/README.md

 ## Findings

-I used the results of my analysis to answer the following questions (see notebook for conclusions):
+I used the results of my analysis to answer the following questions (see notebooks for conclusions):

-    Based on your time series analysis, would you buy the yen now?
+   *Based on your time series analysis, would you buy the yen now?

-    Is the risk of the yen expected to increase or decrease?
+   *Is the risk of the yen expected to increase or decrease?

-    Based on the model evaluation, would you feel confident in using these models for trading?
+   *Based on the model evaluation, would you feel confident in using these models for trading?

-    Does this model perform better or worse on out-of-sample data compared to in-sample data?
+   *Does this model (linear regression) perform better or worse on out-of-sample data compared to in-sample data?